NBISweden/ReprRes_J_Lehtio_1411/docs/README.md

 #### Folders

 * __Data/__ Directory holding the data provided by the Lehtiö group.
-See further README.Rmd in that folder.
+See further README.md in that folder.

 #### Main R-file
 The two .RMD documents perform the main analyses in this repository.